Paul Rudolph (architect): Later years

-Rudolph left Yale in 1965, and his career had declined gradually during the 1970s.
+Rudolph left Yale in 1965, and his career declined gradually during the 1970s.
 While the Brutalist style fell out of favor in the US during the 1970s, Rudolph's work evolved, and he became more successful with international projects.

 In a departure from his monolithic concrete works, Rudolph designed reflective glass office towers such as the City Center Towers in Fort Worth, Texas.
 Rudolph continued working on projects in Singapore, where he designed The Concourse office tower with its ribbon windows and interweaving floors, as well as projects in other Asian countries through the last years of his life.
 The Lippo Centre, completed in 1987, is located near Admiralty station of MTR in Hong Kong, and is a culmination of Rudolph's ideas in reflective glass.
 In Indonesia, Rudolph-designed buildings can be found in Jakarta (Wisma Dharmala Sakti) and Surabaya (Wisma Dharmala Sakti 2).

-His personal residence at 23 Beekman Place in the midtown east neighborhood of Manhattan became internationally famous.
+His personal residence at 23 Beekman Place in the Midtown East neighborhood of Manhattan became internationally famous.
 Over the years, he built an idiosyncratic exterior addition, and modified the interior with multiple levels and his own flair for decoration and display of art.